Dr. Yuksel Yurttas

-Are you thinking about taking the leap and undergoing limb lengthening surgery to increase your height?
-Before you proceed, it's important to be informed about the potential risks, complications, and side effects associated with the procedure.
+Are you thinking about increasing your height with limb lengthening surgery?
+Before proceeding, it's important to be well-informed about the potential risks, complications, and side effects associated with the procedure.

-In this informative article, we will take an in-depth look at the possible risks, complications, and side effects of limb lengthening surgery, providing you with the knowledge necessary to make an informed decision.
-From slow or rapid bone healing to muscle contractures and osteomyelitis, we will cover it all.
-By gaining a comprehensive understanding of the procedure and recovery process, you can confidently weigh the benefits and risks and make the best decision for yourself.
-Don't let the fear of the unknown hold you back from achieving your desired height, read this essential guide before making your decision.
+In this informative article, we will take an in-depth look at the risks, complications, and potential side effects of limb lengthening surgery, giving you the knowledge you need to make an informed decision.
+We will cover everything from slow or fast bone healing to muscle contractures and osteomyelitis.
+By having a thorough understanding of the process and recovery plan you can confidently weigh the pros and cons and make the best decision for yourself.

 The possible risks, complications, and side effects of limb lengthening surgery include: